hpe-storage/truenas-csp/README.md

 A Makefile is provided to run the CSP in a local docker container, make sure docker is running and issue:

 ```
-make all
+make all run
 ```

 The CSP is now listening on localhost:8080

 **Important:** When building and testing the CSP locally it will run with debug logging switched on and it will log your API key on stdout in the container.

 There are a few adhoc tests provided.
-Make sure you have a TrueNAS appliance configured with:
+Make sure you have a TrueNAS CORE appliance configured with:

 - A pool named "tank"
-- iSCSI portal configured as described in the prerequisites
+- iSCSI portal configured as described in the [prerequisites](INSTALL.md#prerequisites).

 ```
 make test backend=<IP address of management interface on the TrueNAS appliance> password=<API key>